Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/sbs_development_process.md

                                 </div>
                         </form>

-## ADD EDIT FUNCTIONALITY TO EACH ROW ON KPI INPUTS TABLE
+## KPIINPUTS: ADD EDIT FUNCTIONALITY TO EACH ROW ON KPI INPUTS TABLE

 153. Add Edit template based on edit_kpi